gakhov/pdsa/docs/rank/qdigest.rst

 .. warning::

-    Since we can't calculcate exact size of a dict in Cython, this function return some estimation based on ideal size of keys, values of each bucket.
+    Since we can't calculate exact size of a dict in Cython, this function return some estimation based an ideal size of keys, values of each bucket.